cloudstateu/gcp-gke-lab/Lab2: GKE simple app deployment.md

 ## LAB Overview

 #### This lab will demonstrate:
-* How to create namespace.
 * How to deploy POD and service.
-* How to create healtcheck

 ## Task 2: Create secret and deploy POD